 A cover letter is typically three or four paragraphs long, and should include information such as why you are applying for the position, a short overview of your professional experience, and what makes you a good match for the job.

 Things to remember when writing a cover letter:

 Instead of starting your letter with ‘To whom it may concern’ or ‘Dear sir/madam’, address it to a specific person.
-The hiring manager’s name is often listed on the job ad, but if you don't know who to address it to, call the business and find out who handles their recruitment
+The hiring manager’s name is often listed on the job ad, but if you don’t know who to address it to, call or email the business to find out who handles their recruitment.

 Always tailor your cover letter to each employer.
-Sending out a generic letter to multiple employers can give the impression that you aren't serious about the job
+Sending out a generic letter to multiple employers can give the impression that you are not serious about the job.

-Remember that it’s okay to phone the employer to ask for more information about what they are looking for in the selection criteria, length of response, formatting and so on
+Remember that it iss okay to phone the employer to ask for more information about what they are looking for in the selection criteria, length of response, formatting and so on.

 Tips for putting together your job application